Cosmian/kms/README.md

 - a JSON KMIP 2.1 compliant interface
 - support for object tagging to easily manage keys and secrets
 - a full-featured command line interface ([CLI](https://docs.cosmian.com/cosmian_key_management_system/cli/cli/))
-- Python, Javascript, Dart, Rust, C/C++ and Java clients (see the `cloudprooof` libraries on [Cosmian Github](https://github.com/Cosmian))
+- Python, Javascript, Dart, Rust, C/C++ and Java clients (see the `cloudproof` libraries on [Cosmian Github](https://github.com/Cosmian))

 It has extensive [documentation](https://docs.cosmian.com/cosmian_key_management_system/) and is also available packaged as docker images (`docker pull ghcr.io/cosmian/kms`) to get you started quickly.

 The KMS can manage keys and secrets used with a comprehensive list of common (AES, ECIES, ...) and Cosmian advanced cryptographic stacks such as [Covercrypt](https://github.com/Cosmian/cover_crypt).
 Keys can be wrapped and unwrapped using ECIES or RFC5649.

 ## Repository content